opencog/atomese-simd/Design-B.md

 ### OpenclFloatValue
 Traditional Value design.
 Referencing it calls `update()` which downloads from the GPU, if that has not already been done.
-Carries addtional protected methods that allows OpenclNode to work with buffers and bind them as needed.
+Carries additional protected methods that allows OpenclNode to work with buffers and bind them as needed.

 Usage: the existing demo `atomese-kernel.scm` is effectively unaltered.